-- 1. Connect the speaker cable and system fan cable to the connectors on the system board. - 2.
-Place the system fan on the computer and slide the system fan until it clicks into place. - 3.
-Install the cover. - 4.
+- 1. Insert the optical drive into the optical drive bay until it clicks into place. - 2.
+Connect the data cable and power cable to the connectors on the optical drive. - 3.
+Install the: - bezel - cover - 4.
 Follow the procedure in After Working Inside Your Computer.